-Two scriptures have been reverberating in my thoughts for the past several years.
+There are two Bible passages that have been reverberating in my thoughts for the past several years.
 They capture the kind of life I desperately want to have.
-I want to be as free as the wind Jesus describes in John 3:8: “The wind blows where it chooses, and you hear the sound of it, but you do not know where it comes from or where it goes.
+In John 3:8, Jesus compares the freedom of the spiritual life he offers with the wind: “The wind blows where it chooses, and you hear the sound of it, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.”
-And I want to have a community that is as glory-filled as the lovely image Paul depicts in 2 Corinthians 3:17-18: “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
+In 2 Corinthians 3:17-18, the apostle Paul describes authentic community as a process of discovering God’s glory in each other through increasing vulnerability and collective spiritual transformation: “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And all of us, with unveiled faces, seeing the glory of the Lord as though reflected in a mirror, are being transformed into the same image from one degree of glory to another; for this comes from the Lord, the Spirit.”

 Now the greatest obstacle to our ability to let go of our anxieties, addictions, and idols is our need to justify ourselves.
 As long as we are defensive and unwilling to admit our flaws, we will remain in spiritual prison.
 This is why Jesus is so important to our liberation.
 By putting our sin on his cross, he breaks through our self-justification and shows us unilateral grace so that we can let our guard down, face our sin without shame, and release the burdens that are holding us hostage.
 Christian community is supposed to be a space of “unveiled faces,” where we are absolutely vulnerable and authentic because we’ve gained the freedom to be wrong that is the foundation of all other spiritual freedom.

 Some Christians love to talk about obedience.
 I’ll admit that I’m not a huge fan of that word.
 Because for me, the word obedience evokes the suspension of critical thinking in order to submit to a fellow human who has usurped too much authority.
 But what does it mean to obey God?
-It’s actually not in any way analogous to obeying an alpha male worldly ruler.
+In my own life, I have not found it at all analogous to obeying an alpha male authority figure.
 In all my interactions with God, I have never encountered the pharaoh tyrant that some Christians make him out to be.
-It’s always been a sweet, small voice that I usually don’t hear at all because I’m too distracted.On the occasions when I do hear God’s voice, it’s so good, true, and beautiful that it’s almost irresistible to follow.
+It’s always been a sweet, small voice that I usually can’t hear at all because I’m too distracted.On the occasions when I do hear God’s voice, it’s so good, true, and beautiful that it’s almost irresistible to follow.
 That’s how it was when God invited me to fast on Mondays and then when he invited me to fast on Fridays and then when he invited me to stop drinking.
-God often speaks to me through scripture into my personal lived experience, which is why I cannot understand people who want each Bible verse to have a single, fixed, impersonal meaning they can impose on others.
+God often speaks to me through scripture into my personal lived experience, which is why I cannot understand Christians who want each Bible verse to have a single, fixed, impersonal meaning they can impose on others.
 Insofar as I succeed at living according to biblical teachings, it is because I have been inspired to do so, not because I have been brought under someone else’s control.

-The image of the wind in John 3:8 is what an inspired life looks like.
+The image of the wind in John 3:8 is what an inspired life looks like to me.
 People who trust God radically and listen to him closely live their lives in sync with the Holy Spirit, like a leaf that the wind can blow from place to place, never knowing what’s ahead but trusting in the breath of God.
 Because they trust God to take care of them and fulfill his purpose, they are absent of the nervous energy that is suffocating so many of our declining churches today.
 They are the true free spirits, unlike narcissistic hippies who are no less uptight than the yuppies they define themselves against.
 People who live inspired lives are genuinely attractive to those around them without ever trying to be.
 These are the people the ancient bishop Irenaeus was writing about when he said, “The glory of God is the human being who’s fully alive.”

 The point of being set free from idols and inspired by God is to participate in God’s solidarity with humanity.
 My spiritual pilgrimage is not for my selfish individual redemption; it is for the sake of reconciling the world to God.
 The first name Jesus was given was Emmanuel (God with us).
 His life, death, and resurrection are all God’s expression of solidarity with us.
-Jesus utterly disproved the fundamentalist claim that God cannot stand the presence of sin by going right to wherever sin had the strongest stench and eating and drinking with sinners there.
+Jesus utterly disproved the fundamentalist Christian claim that God cannot stand the presence of sin by going right to wherever sin had the strongest stench and eating and drinking with sinners there.

 Check out my book How Jesus Saves the World From Us!